bridgecrew-perf4/terraform-argocd/README.md

 # sandbox-argocd
-Sandboxing argo CD for learning purpose
+Sandboxing argo CD using terraform as provisioner

 ### Source: